What Health Hazards Are Lurking in Sewage Cleanup?

 Gastrointestinal Problems

-Exposure to hazardous substances during sewage cleanup can result in gastrointestinal problems, causing discomfort and potential health complications.
+Exposure to hazardous substances during sewage cleanup can lead to gastrointestinal problems, causing discomfort and potentially serious health complications.
 When dealing with sewage, there’s a risk of coming into contact with harmful bacteria and viruses that can lead to food poisoning and waterborne illnesses.
-These pathogens can enter your body through contaminated food or water, causing symptoms like stomach cramps, diarrhea, nausea, and vomiting.
+These pathogens can enter the body through contaminated food or water, causing symptoms such as stomach cramps, diarrhea, nausea, and vomiting.

-Food poisoning is a common gastrointestinal problem when you consume food or water contaminated with bacteria, viruses, or parasites.
+Food poisoning is a common gastrointestinal issue that occurs when contaminated food or water is consumed, typically due to the presence of bacteria, viruses, or parasites.
 These harmful organisms can cause various symptoms, including abdominal pain, fever, and diarrhea.
 The severity and duration of symptoms can vary depending on the type of pathogen involved.

 Waterborne illnesses are another concern during sewage cleanup.
 When sewage spills or leaks into water sources, it can contaminate the water supply and pose a significant health risk.
 Drinking or coming into contact with contaminated water can lead to gastrointestinal problems such as diarrhea, stomach cramps, and vomiting.
 In severe cases, it can even cause more serious illnesses like cholera or dysentery.